 You do not need a perfect estate to make progress.
 Start with items that hold rain for days: saucers, wheelbarrows, tarps, and clogged downspout shoes.
 Then look at irrigation splash on pavement that never fully dries because a bed blocks sun.
 Our standing water article lists the classic list; April adds pollen plugs in gutter corners people forget because they are still thinking about winter.

 Boat covers and stacked kayaks deserve a peek too.
 A cupped line along a folded edge is enough.
+The same walk supports everything we do on tick and mosquito control because breeding sites and resting habitat often share the same edges.

 How professional treatment timing works